-The implementation phase into eviQ is a significant undertaking with 700+ protocols and content across the eviQ website to be updated.
+The implementation of the ADDIKD drug recommendations into eviQ is a significant undertaking with 700+ protocols and content across the eviQ website to be updated.
 It requires significant clinical input to ensure rigor and accuracy so that the information is correct and safe to follow.
+The timeline for this project is 12-18 months, with updated protocols to be published sequentially during this time period and extensive communication to eviQ users.

-This new rapid learning module has been developed to help you understand the purpose of the ADDIKD guideline, methods of assessing kidney function in cancer patients, why eGFR (via CKD-EPI) is the preferred method of estimating kidney function, and kidney function categories for dosing and monitoring.
-The module should take less than 15 minutes to complete.
-Have a go and share with your colleagues!
+Understand the purpose of the ADDIKD guideline, methods of assessing kidney function in cancer patients, why eGFR (via CKD-EPI) is the preferred method of estimating kidney function, and kidney function categories for dosing and monitoring.

 Do you know the best method of assessing kidney function in your cancer patients?